larmic/maven-plugins/readme.md

 * **bitbucket:checkTodo** Logs info messages to find all code Todos in source and test source directory.
 Checks bitbucket ticket status and logs error message if ticket is already resolved.

+* **bitbucket:createReleaseNotes** Creates a release notes file (actual xml) to the specified directory.
+Checks resolved bitbucket tickets and sorts it by version.

 ## Install

 larmic-maven-plugins is accessible by maven central repository.
 Add following dependency to use it